dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

 sum
 ~~~

+Maybe it would be nice to implement the `functools.wraps` function yourself.
+I am leaving it to the reader as an exercise.

 ## `Decorator`s with arguments :

 **Decorator**s, just like normal functions, can have arguments.
-It will be useful in cases where we want to customize the decoration.
+It is useful in cases where we want to customize the decoration.
 In our running example, we may want to change the default decoration messages (i.e. "Execution begins" and "Execution ends") by providing our own.

 To do this, all you need is a function that *outputs a decorator*.
 Please notice the subtle difference here - we now need a function that throws a *Decorator* as return value, which in turn will throw a *closure object* as usual.
 Yes, you got it right - it's a two level nested function: